Loan Repayment Information

 Private Education Loans

 Some students have secured private education loans through various lenders.
 Repayment of these loans varies by lender and by loan program and is between the student and the lending institution.
-If you need information about whom your lender is or whether you received a private education loan, contact Financial Aid at 217-479-7041.
+If you need information about whom your lender is or whether you received a private education loan, contact One-Stop Student Services.

 Parent PLUS Direct Stafford Loans

 Some parents have secured parent PLUS loans through the federal government.
 Repayment of these loans varies by the parent and the selections made during the application process.
-Some may already be in repayment and some may have been deferred throughout the student’s enrollment period.
+Some may already be in repayment and some may have been deferred throughout the student's enrollment period.
 Repayment of PLUS loans is between the parent and the loan servicer.
-If you need information about whom your servicer is or whether you received a PLUS loan, contact Financial Aid at 217-479-7041.
+If you need information about whom your servicer is or whether you received a PLUS loan, contact One-Stop Student Services.

 Credit Card and/or Student Account Debt

 Students should ensure they are aware of all types of debt incurred and the terms of that debt.
 Students who exit MacMurray College with a balance on their student account may be required to complete an updated personal information and reference sheet.
-Please contact the Business Office with any questions, concerns, or for assistance with these matters at 217-479-7006.
+Please contact One-Stop Student Services with any questions, concerns, or for assistance with these matters at 217-479-7041.

-The Financial Aid and Business Offices will hold all grades and/or official transcripts on incomplete Stafford exit loan counseling, outstanding student account balances, and incomplete Perkins Loan exit interviews.
+One-Stop Student Services and the Business Offices will hold all grades and/or official transcripts on incomplete Stafford exit loan counseling, outstanding student account balances, and incomplete Perkins Loan exit interviews.
 It is essential for the student to ensure these items are taken care of upon departure from the College.